Earl Mitchell: Seattle Seahawks

 On July 24, 2019, Mitchell was signed by the Seattle Seahawks.
 He was released on August 31, 2019.

 On November 7, 2019, Mitchell announced his retirement from the NFL.

 San Francisco 49ers (second stint)

-On January 1, 2020, Mitchell came out of retirement and signed with the San Francisco 49ers.
+On January 1, 2020, Mitchell came out of retirement and signed with the 49ers.
 Mitchell reached Super Bowl LIV with 49ers, but lost 31–20 to the Kansas City Chiefs.
 Mitchell recorded 1 tackle and 0.5 sacks in the Super Bowl.

 NFL statistics

 Personal life

 Mitchell was born and raised in Houston, moving around with his mom, who separated from his dad.
 His grandma sometimes provided a home for him in the Trinity Garden neighborhood, but she died when Mitchell was 14 and Mitchell's dad died during his senior year in college.